plewis/plewis.github.io/applets/diagonalization.md

 ## Acknowledgements

 This applet makes use of the excellent [d3js](https://d3js.org/) javascript library.
 I am also endebted to Grant Sanderson and his excellent [3Blue1Brown web site](https://www.3blue1brown.com/), where a much better explanation of eigenvectors and eigenvalues can be found in the Linear Algebra section, and to Mark Holder for showing me this amazing web site.

+Please see the [GitHub site](https://github.com/plewis/plewis.github.io/assets/js) for details about licensing of other libraries that may have been used in the source code for this applet.

 ## Licence